orkes-io/docs/docs/reference-docs/operators/dynamic.md

 The Dynamic task is used to execute a registered task dynamically at run-time.
 It is similar to a function pointer in programming, and can be used for when the decision to execute which task will only be made after the workflow has begun.

-The Dynamic task takes in as input the name of a task, which can be a system task or a custom task registered on Conductor.
+The Dynamic task accepts as input the name of a task, which can be a system task or a custom task registered on Conductor.

 ## Task configuration